flavioheleno/env/README.md

 - **fromJson**: Returns the value as a json decoded value/object;
 - **fromSerialized**: Returns the value as a unserialized value/object.

+## Contributing

+There are a few helper scripts that can be called by composer, such as:

+- Static Code Analysis: `php composer.phar run check`
+- Code Linting: `php composer.phar run lint`
+- Tests: `php composer.phar run test`

+**NOTE:** to run the *Code Linting*, you must download the ruleset from [here](https://github.com/flavioheleno/phpcs-ruleset/blob/master/ruleset.xml) first.

 ## License

 This library is licensed under the [MIT License](LICENSE).